mtth/kit/README.rst

 a given module.
 This shouldn't be too restrictive as it is arguably bad practice to mix applications in a same module.

+You can manage your project using the ``kit`` command line too.
+The following commands are available:

+* ``kit shell``: to start a shell in your project's environment (all applications and sessions will have been created and set up beforehand).
+* ``kit server``: to run the Werkzeug server for one of your Flask applications (if several applications are found, you will be prompted to choose one).
+* ``kit worker``: to start a Celery worker (if more than one Celery application exists in your project, you will be prompted to choose one).
+* ``kit flower``: to start the Flower worker monitor.

+There are options available for each command.
+To display these or see general command usage, you can view the command tool help: ``kit -h``.

 Next steps
 ----------